mengelbart/draft-engelbart-qlog-roq-events/draft-engelbart-qlog-roq-events.md

 # Overview

-**TODO: HTTP/3 events also mention a trigger here, but not elsewhere in the document?**

 This document describes how RoQ can be expressed in qlog using the schema defined in {{!I-D.draft-ietf-quic-qlog-main-schema}}.
 RoQ events are defined with a category, a name (the concatenation of "category" and "event"), an